MANASSAS LAWYER HELPS CLIENTS DEAL WITH ARREST AND SEARCH WARRANTS

 In fact, in most cases, the police must obtain a warrant from a judge before they can arrest you or search your home or workplace.
 Many criminal cases in Virginia involve a warrant – either a search warrant or an arrest warrant.

-Here’s what people in the Fairfax area should know about both types of warrants.
+Here’s what people in the Manassas area should know about both types of warrants.

 WHAT ARE THE RULES REGARDING SEARCH WARRANTS?